zcaudate-me/gita/README.md

 the introspective [jgit](https://eclipse.org/jgit/) wrapper

-    'No one who does good work will ever come to a bad end, either here or in the world to come'
+     No one who does good work will ever come to a bad end, either here or in the world to come.

-      - Bhagavad Gita
+      - Krishna, Bhagavad Gita

 ## Overview